-If you’ve spent any time in our trade room, you’ve likely heard the term new high of day (NHOD) thrown around.
-This term is significant for many reasons, and for the sake of your pocketbook, take note.
-Today I’m going to talk about the significance of the new day and how you can take advantage of it in your trading.
+If you’ve spent time in our trade room, you’ve likely heard the term new high of day (NHOD) talked about a lot.
+This term is important to know when trading.

 What Does NHOD Stand For?

 NHOD stands for a new high of day.
 It means the stock is at its highest trading price of the trading day.
 As a result, we often see the NHOD trading higher than the previous day’s close or the current day’s open.